 5. Fresh perspective

 Creating an internship program is about leading, teaching end empowering young people with knowledge, skills and training for future success.
 If you are not ready to lead and teach, you might not be ready to put together a winning internship program.

-6. Giving back and being a mentor.
+6. Giving back and being a mentor (bonus reason)

 If you are ready to take the steps and get started with your own internship program, download my free guide, 10 steps to launching an internship program.
 Don’t keep waiting, make a move in the right direction and start planning your program now.